FACG2/MarvelCode-Week4/README.md

   * Creating a router for your server.
   * Learning how to use the fs core module to read and write from the file system.
   * Learning how to communicate with your http server from the front-end.
-  * Setting up nodemon for your development environment.
   * Learning about how to modularise your server code.